NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 • Entities must notify ANSSI.

-• They must report major cyber incidents to ANSSI
+• They must report major cyber incidents to ANSSI.

-Changes for management bodies
+What changes for management bodies

-Obligation of management bodies
+Obligation for management bodies

 Security measures for regulated entities

-• risk analysis and IS security policies
+• Policies related to risk analysis and IS security

-• incident management
+• Incident management

-• business continuity (backups, DRP, crisis management)
+• Business continuity (backups, DRP, crisis management)

-• supply chain security (suppliers/contractors)
+• Security of the supply chain (suppliers/providers)

-• security of IS acquisition, development and maintenance
+• Security of IS acquisition, development and maintenance

 • policies and procedures for evaluating the effectiveness of asset management measures